PricelessToolkit/PirBOX-MAX/README.md

 > [!IMPORTANT]
 > **Do not use this system to control critical access points** such as your home’s main door or garage.
 > This project is intended for **non-critical applications**, such as remotely controlling a farm or ranch gate, shed lights, or other low-risk devices in open environments.
->
-> This project does **not implement encrypted communication, only Separation with KEY** (so no AES-128 or other cryptographic protocols).
-All communication is transmitted **in plain text over the air** and can be intercepted using LoRa boards with the same radio configuration.
->
-> ### 🔍 Why encryption is not used:
-> - ✅ **Beginner-friendly**: Keeping the node code simple makes it easier to understand, modify, and deploy.
-> - 📦 **Smaller payloads**: Unencrypted messages are smaller, which improves efficiency and reduces transmission time.
-> - 👮 **Regulatory compliance**: The frequency band used may **not be authorized for encrypted communication** in some countries and could be subject to local restrictions.
-> - 📡 **Replay attacks exist anyway**: Even commercial systems like car key fobs are vulnerable to **replay attacks**, regardless of encryption.
->
-> But if I receive enough demand for encryption, I will implement it.